Orange County firefighters finish lawn work for elderly man who collapsed while mowing - NewsBreak

 Orange County firefighters finish lawn work for elderly man who collapsed while mowing

 WESTMINSTER, Calif. - Orange County firefighters went above and beyond the call of duty to help an elderly man who collapsed while mowing his lawn.
-According to neighbor Steel Morris, 92-year-old Bob Hallett had collapsed while mowing his lawn in Westminster in early August.
-Another neighbor discovered Hallet, who was unable to get up after his fall and called paramedics.
-Hallet was transported to the hospital after his collapse.www.fox29.com
+According to neighbor Steel Morris, 92-year-old Robert had collapsed while mowing his lawn in Westminster in early August.
+Another neighbor discovered Robert, who was unable to get up after his fall and called paramedics.
+Robert was transported to the hospital after his collapse.www.fox32chicago.com

 Comments / 0